octopus-db/documentation/_sources/data_tables.rst.txt

 * DSETNAME -- Is dataset name

 * DSETSOURCE -- Is fkey.
-For available values refer to :ref:`cabah_datasourceID` table.
+For available values refer to :ref:`cabah_datasourceID_Fields` table.

 * DSETAGEOLD -- Is oldest dataset age